dyedavelly/dyedavelly/README.md

     - 🧘‍♀️ Yoga Enthusiast: I love practicing yoga and finding balance in my life.
     - 🌱 Green Thumb: Gardening is one of my passions.
 I enjoy nurturing plants and watching them grow.
     - 🥗 Cooking: I love making healthy dishes that are both delicious and nutritious.
+    - 🔨 DIY Woodworking: I enjoy creating DIY projects with wood, turning simple pieces into beautiful and functional items.
+My home is filled with handmade furniture like beds, coffee tables and many more.

 Languages and Tools
 ---------------